mjah/magento2-ansible-playbook/README.md

 # Magento 2 Ansible Playbook

-**In-Progress**

 This is an Ansible Playbook for Magento 2.
-It is used to set up a quick developer environment on a server.
-This is not recommended for production.
+It is used to set up a quick developer environment on a server. **This is not recommended for production.**

+It sets up a vanilla Magento 2 installation, and uses Nginx, MariaDB, and PHP.

+This playbook was tested on Ubuntu 18.04 on a Digital Ocean node.

 ## Requirements

-* Ubuntu 18.04
+* Ubuntu 18.04 or similar environment
 * Root user access
+* Magento access keys

-## Usage
+## Installation

 Update the values in: